 Using your home as a business space, or having a business attached, classifies it as non-standard because it raises unique considerations.
 For one, the increased number of visitors increases the potential for public liability claims and raises the risk of theft or damage occurring.
 However, what you might not realise is that using a spare room for office space, having clients over for a quick afternoon meeting, or running a child-minding service from home can also change your property’s classification.

 The location of your property can also classify it as a non-standard construction.
 After all, some areas are prone to natural disasters, such as flooding or earthquakes or they could be located in remote areas with limited access to support from police and fire stations, which can increase the risk of theft and damage.
 Some properties, like chalets, often combine both these factors, making specialist chalet insurance even more important.

 5. Construction work

 If you’re having building work completed on your house, it categorises it as a non-standard property.
 This includes getting a new property built from scratch, having your existing home renovated, or even just adding on a conservatory as a side project.
-This work can invalidate your existing insurance policy, and should be declared to your insurance provider as soon as possible, so they can advise you how to acquire specialist cover.
+This work can invalidate your existing insurance policy and should be declared to your insurance provider as soon as possible, so they can advise you on how to acquire specialist cover.